ricardo85x/OpenPandoraBox/README.md

 ### If you have a emulationstation installation like batocera/recalbox somewhere, just copy the base ROM folder somewhere on pandora box, install the retroarch cores and you are done.

 ## Motivation.
-The default pandora box 3d frontend is good, but I can't configure games property.
+The default Pandora Box 3D interface is good, but I can't configure games individually.

-I tried to find a frontend on playstore but none works well with the default arcade controls on pandory box 3D.
+I tried to find a frontend on playstore but none works well with the default arcade controls on Pandory Box 3D.

 I hate to use mouse and keyboard on pandory box, so I created this frontend.